Sri Lankan Moors: Culture

 The Sri Lankan Moors have been strongly shaped by Islamic culture, with many customs and practices according to Islamic law.
 While preserving many of their ancestral South Asian customs, the Moors have over time adopted several Arabic-Islamic practices.

 The Moors practice several customs and beliefs which they closely share with the Arab, Sri Lankan Tamils, and Sinhalese People.
 Tamil and Sinhala customs such as wearing the Thaali or eating Kiribath were widely prevalent among the Moors.
 Arab customs such as congregational eating using a large shared plate called the 'sahn' and wearing of the North African fez during marriage ceremonies feed to the view that Moors are of mixed Sinhalese, Tamil, and Arab heritage.

-There has been a growing trend amongst Moors to rediscover their Arab heritage and reinstating the Arab customs that are the norm amongst Arabs in the Middle East and North Africa.
-These include replacing the sari and other traditional clothing associated with Sinhalese and Tamil culture in favour of the abaya and hijab by the women as well as increased interest in learning Arabic and appetite for Arab food by opening restaurants and takeaways that serve Arab food such as shawarma and Arab bread.

 The late 19th century saw the phase of Islamization of Sri Lankan Moors, primarily under the influence of M. C. Siddi Lebbe.
 He was a leading figure in the Islamic revival movement, and strengthened the Muslim identity of the Sri Lankan Moors.
 He was responsible for the ideological framework for the Muslim ethnicity in Sri Lanka.